JoeyTeng/jaxrenderer/README.md

 ## Known Issues

 - The texture behaviour for cubes is not the same as the PyTinyrenderer.
 This is a bug and will be fixed soon.

+## Roadmap

+- [ ] Correctly implement a proper clipping algorithm
+- [ ] Profile and accelerate implementation
+- [ ] Differentiable rendering
+- [ ] Build a ray tracer as well